-In this study, we forgo our previous 2D assumption and solve the full, three-dimensional planar shear flow problem.
+In this study, we forego our previous 2D assumption and solve the full, threedimensional planar shear flow problem.
 We consider two sets of parameters taken from our previous study, which correspond to De values for which the director exhibits tumbling in the absence of gradient elasticity, with the following objectives.
 Our first objective is to gain insights into the physical nature of orientational domains and the nature of the coupling between the polydomain texture and flow-induced disclinations.
-Secondly, we hope to provide understanding of the mechanism by which loop disclinations form, which is generally attributed to director tumbling, and a clear three-dimensional depiction of their structure.
-Although $\pm 1$ disclinations are also of general interest in the literature, we limit our discussion here to singular, 1/2-strength disclinations.
-Given our previous results, we would expect the former to occur at relatively large strain, which as a result of computational limitations discussed in the sections that follow are beyond the scope of the calculations discussed here.
+Second, we hope to provide understanding of the mechanism by which loop disclinations form, which is generally attributed to director tumbling, and to obtain a clear three-dimensional depiction of their structure.
+Although ± 1 line disclinations are of general interest in the literature, our previous results suggest that they occur at relatively large strain.
+As a result of computational limitations discussed in the sections that follow, these large strains are beyond the scope of the calculations discussed here.
+We therefore limit our discussion to singular, one-half-strength twist-type loop disclinations.
 The paper is organized as follows.
 In Sec.
 II, we describe the DMG molecular theory and present the governing equations and parameter values used in this investigation.
 We then set up the numerical problem and briefly discuss the computational scheme in Sec.
 III.
 In Sec.
-IV, we discuss the predictions of the DMG theory, focusing specifically on the polydomain texture and loop disclinations, and their pertinence in the context of the experimental observations discussed above.
+IV, we discuss the predictions of the DMG theory, focusing specifically on the polydomain texture and the aforementioned loop disclinations and their pertinence in the context of the experimental observations discussed before.
 In closing, we summarize our findings and conclusions drawn from this study in Sec.
 V.